tathya1001/pneumonia-detection-system/README.md

 # Pneumonia Detection System

 Pneumonia is a serious illness that affects millions of people worldwide every year.
 Early diagnosis plays a crucial role in preventing severe complications.
-This repository contains a model that predicts the presence of pneumonia by analyzing chest X-ray images.
+This project predicts the presence of pneumonia by analyzing chest X-ray images.
 The model uses a Convolutional Neural Network (CNN) architecture, which has been trained on a publicly available Chest X-ray Pneumonia dataset.
 The goal is to classify images into two categories: "Pneumonia" or "Normal."

 ## Dataset and Kaggle Code